Tooth Decay Prevention

-- Place a bandage on the thumb or a sock on their hand at night as a reminder not to suck their thumb.
+- Place a bandage on the thumb or a glove on their hand at night as a reminder not to suck their thumb.

-- Buy a long sleeve shirt 1 size larger than your child needs and sew the sleeves shut.
+- Buy a long sleeve shirt 1 size larger than your child needs and sew a sleeve shut.
 Put the shirt on during the times your child is most likely to reach for their thumb.

 Ultimately, if simple home strategies prove unsuccessful and your child's permanent teeth are being affected by the thumb habit, your dentist can fabricate dental appliances that help to eliminate the habit.
 Your dentist can show you examples these appliances and help you decide if they are right for your child.

 Children’s teeth are prone to cavities and injuries, but with the help of a pediatric dentist, dental care for children can be easily maintained.
 While dental care for people of all ages is important, it is especially crucial for children because they are constantly growing and changing.
 Want to know why a child’s dental care is…